ptasker/Cloudinary-Meme-generator/README.md

 # Cloudinary-Meme-generator

-Makes a meme generator by usign the cloudinary API.
+Makes a meme generator by using the cloudinary API.